 What Does Life on a Plant Based Homestead Look Like?

-This is hard to say, because the concept of plant based, is that it is BASED on plants, but many people with a plant based diet may on occasion consume animal products, or may consume one animal product in particular.
+This is hard to say, because the concept of plant based, is that it is BASED on plants, but some people with a plant based diet may on occasion consume animal products, or may consume one animal product in particular.
 In addition, it is not a lifestyle, but more of a diet, so there may be farm animals on the homestead, but they would generally not be used for meat or dairy.
 For example, we have goats that we adopted from the humane society, but we do not use them for milk.

 A plant based homestead, similar to a vegan homestead, involves focusing growing food in the garden and finding ways to preserve it and feed your family with it.
 We are excited to continue doing this year after year, and see how much we can grow on our small farm.
 We have a goal of growing 80% of our own food by 2020!